crossfireup/study/windows/readme.md

         - a security risk, I/O manager cannot validate the input and output buffer lengths, thus leaving the driver open to attack.
         - through user-mode pointers.

+    - Buffer Descriptions for I/O Control Codes
+      - METHOD_BUFFERED :Irp->AssociatedIrp.SystemBuffer
+        - represents both the input buffer and the output buffer that are specified in calls to DeviceIoControl and IoBuildDeviceIoControlRequest.
+The driver transfers data out of, and then into, this buffer.
+        - buffer size is specified by Parameters.DeviceIoControl.InputBufferLength or Parameters.DeviceIoControl.OutputBufferLength

+      - METHOD_IN_DIRECT or METHOD_OUT_DIRECT
+        - supply a pointer to a buffer at Irp->AssociatedIrp.SystemBuffer

+          buffer size is specified by __Parameters.DeviceIoControl.InputBufferLength__

+        - supply a pointer to an MDL at Irp->MdlAddress
+          - METHOD_IN_DIRECT: MDL describes an input buffer, and specifying METHOD_IN_DIRECT ensures that the executing thread has read-access to the buffer.

+          - METHOD_OUT_DIRECT: MDL describes an output buffer, and specifying METHOD_OUT_DIRECT ensures that the executing thread has write-access to the buffer.

+          For both, __Parameters.DeviceIoControl.OutputBufferLength__ specifies buffer size described by the MDL.

     - using remove locks
       - what